 How tobacco sticks (laths) are made…

 Typically, farmers could make upwards to 500 laths per day.
-Several thousand were needed for each farm however, most times, they made more than they needed to sell on the side to other less-ambitious farmers.
+Several thousand were needed for each farm.
+However, they made more than they needed for their own barns, so they would sell them to less-ambitious tobacco farmers.
 Back then, the sticks sold for about three cents each.
-Today, they are worth much more…”if” you can find them.
+Today, they are worth much more if you can find them.

-Facebook: Tobacco Barn Craftsman
+Visit Tobacco Barn Craftsman online store:

-For special orders, please contact via Facebook, Email or Phone.
+Email: TobaccoBarnCraftsman@gmail.comFor special orders, please contact via Facebook, Email or Phone.